bencorrado/bluez-bencorrado/docs/using_pairing_from_remote_device.md

 Bluetooth device and start discovering.
 After a short while you should see the Ubuntu Core device on the list of found devices.
 Initiate the pairing.

-Notice that the Ubuntu Core device will display the pairing confirmation coming from the agent:
+Notice that the bluetoothctl will display the pairing confirmation coming from the agent:

 ```
 [CHG] Device 00:1A:7D:DA:71:08 Connected: yes